-The PACX detection method can process tokens with 4 to 7 bytes as given in Fig. 4 which can execute matching of tokens with 4 bytes.
+The PACX detection method can process tokens with 4 to 7 bytes as given in Fig. 3 which can execute matching of tokens with 4 bytes.
 The lookup table and a processing unit are the important components of PACX method.
 There are about 6 fields to account for an entry in the lookup table which are char (character), cm (character mask), ns (next state), bs (bit-select mask), tid (token ID) and control flags.
 The comparator does not required for LT0 as it can be directly indexed by the input byte.
-Direct indexing plus bit-select (DIBS) approach on be used to access the local table for the consecutive stages.